Can the police impound my car?

 How can I get my car back?

-If your car has been seized, it is wise to hire a specialized lawyer .
-The lawyer can request the file for you from the Public Prosecution Service and as a result file a complaint with the court under article 552a Sv.
-The complaint must be legally supported.
+If your car has been impounded, it is wise to hire a specialized lawyer .
+The lawyer can request the file from the Public Prosecutor's Office for you and, as a result, consult with the Public Prosecutor's Office or the police.
+If this does not produce the desired result, we can submit a complaint to the court on your behalf under Article 552a of the Dutch Code of Criminal Procedure.
+The complaint must be legally substantiated.
 This is followed by a procedure in which the judge handles the complaint and ultimately decides whether you will get your car back.
 The public prosecutor is also present here.

 Kyarah Janszen and Bram Horenblas